dataspread/spreadsheet-benchmark/README.md

-# SheetPerf: A Benchmark for Spreadsheet Systems
+# sheetperf: A Benchmark for Spreadsheet Systems
 Spreadsheet systems are used for storing and analyzing data across domains by programmers and non-programmers alike.
 While spreadsheet systems have continued to support increasingly large datasets, they are prone to [hanging and freezing while performing computations even on much smaller ones](https://people.eecs.berkeley.edu/~adityagp/papers/dataspread-reddit.pdf).

-We developed an exhaustive benchmark, _SheetPerf_, to evaluate the performance of spreadsheet systems.
+We developed an exhaustive benchmark, _sheetperf_, to evaluate the performance of spreadsheet systems.

-Our _SheetPerf_ benchmark
+Our _sheetperf_ benchmark
 * measures the scalability of spreadsheet systems for a range of canonical spreadsheet operations, and
 * investigates how a spreadsheet system stores data and whether it adopts optimizations to speed up computation.